UMMS-Biocore/bootcamp/session8/session9.md

 pbmc1k_seu <- FindNeighbors(pbmc1k_seu, dims = 1:20)
 ```

 We will now move on to clustering with the computed nearest neighbors.
-Seurat incorporates several versions of graph clustering where the louvain algorithm
+Seurat incorporates several versions of graph clustering where the **Louvain Algorithm**
 is the default choice.
 Here, we are looking for "communities" within graphs that are associated to clusters.
 A community defined as a group of nodes (or cells) are more likely connected to eachother, where the number of edges to other cells in other clusters are few.

-The result of louvain algorithm depends on the **resolution** parameter which determines how densely (the number of edges in a cluster) connected a group of cells should be to form a cluster.
+The result of Louvain algorithm depends on the **resolution** parameter which determines how densely (the number of edges in a cluster) connected a group of cells should be to form a cluster.
 Thus, the higher the resolution parameter, the higher the number of clusters.

 <img src="images/communities.png" width="700">